n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 one feature on a glyph sequence will perform a substitution that makes a later feature no longer applicable to the updated sequence.

-Consequently, the flagging must be completed before shaping procedes to the stages during which features are applied.
+Consequently, the flagging must be completed before shaping proceeds to the stages during which features are applied.

 Some shaping features, such as `locl`, can potentially apply to any